Rhett Bomar: Early life

 Bomar initially learned football from his father, Jerry Bomar, a long-time high school head coach in Texas.
 The elder Bomar had himself been an all-state high school quarterback in Texas.
 After playing on the defensive side of the ball for Texas Tech, Jerry Bomar moved into coaching, and Rhett was born at about the time his father became a high school head coach.

 Rhett was a ball boy for his father's team, Groesbeck High School, when that team won the 3-A Texas state championship in 1991.
 At Grand Prairie High School, where his father was head football coach and athletic director, Bomar was an outfielder considered good enough for the Major League Baseball annual draft.
 In addition to graduating in the top 1% of his class, Rhett was a three-year starter at quarterback.

 In high school, Bomar was evaluated to be the nation's top high school quarterback by such rating services as Rivals.com and Scout.com.
 Bomar signed to play for the Oklahoma Sooners.
-In a 2023 review of consensus ratings of high school players, Bomar was the second-highest rated prospect signed by Oklahoma over the preceding 20 years—Bomar was ranked just between Adrian Peterson and Caleb Williams.